November 2017 Update

 and the Teton Sports Celsius XXL

 the most difficult to store, but with a little elbow grease, we were able to get them back into their storage devices.

 When stored, the Strato Loft is 1/4 the size of the Country Squire.
 With a compression sack, it would be half again the size.

-When it came to packed size, a third thing we looked at was the question of whether any of the bags had a small enough packed size, meaning that they could double as a backcountry bag on a multiple day backpacking trip.
+When it came to packed size, a third thing we looked at was the question of whether any of the bags had a small enough packed size, meaning that they could double as a backcountry bag on a multiple-day backpacking trip.
 And we found a few that legitimately could fit the bill.
-The best of which were the REI Siesta 30
+The best of which was the REI Siesta 30

 .
 Weighing in at 3 lbs.
 9 ozs., the REI Siesta

 is not the lightest bag on the planet, for this, check out the Backpacking Sleeping Bag

 reviews.
 However, we feel the REI Siesta 30